jayalloyd/Bus-Reservation-System/README.md

 ### Installation
-This  project is developed using core java concepts,by using Eclipse IDE through reference.
+This  project was developed using core java concepts,by using Eclipse IDE through reference.

 ### Basic Usage
 This project will be useful for beginners those who learn Java.